comp426-2022-spring/a99-jishui/README.md

 Put the name of your project in the header above.
 You will change everything below to be the main technical documentation, as outlined below.

+The goal of this project is to develop an informational dashboard to display statistics and data about COVID-19 and its impacts [insert scope here].
+We used React to develop our application and data from [insert data source here].

 ## First steps

 Other steps that you will need to take after your team has accepted the assignment:

 1. Choose a license and update the LICENSE file accordingly.
+DONE *tentatively*
 2. Edit this README.md file and use it as the main location of your technical documentation with links out to information contained under `/docs/`.
-3. Create a `/docs/` directory for more elaborate documentation of your API, planning notes, etc.
+3. Create a `/docs/` directory for more elaborate documentation of your API, planning notes, etc. DONE
 4. Make sure that all of your team members have access to the repository as administrators.
+DONE
 5. Create a project under the **Projects** tab.
 Use this to manage your planning.
 Create a To-do list, etc. Explore the tools available and user them to manage your project.
 7. Assign team roles and include a listing of those roles in this README.md file or in another file under `/docs/`.
 8. Then put your entire development workflow in this repository.